 Both Harold The Policeman and Harold The Fireman have been featured in prior posts here on Blogger and both of them have interesting back stories which are included in the ePub version of Words In Our Beak Volume One.

 The aforementioned Novelty Balloons known as The Macy's Elves (Charlie, Kit And CJ), Happy Hippo, Artie The Pirate, and, Wiggle Worm have all been featured in either part one or part two-A of my blog entries re this year's Macy's Parade.
-Moreover, all of these "guys" are also featured in the ePub version of Words In Our Beak Volume One.

 As for the Novelty Balloon, Happy Dragon, he was mentioned in a pre-parade post, but since he is knew to me, I did not have the opportunity to meet him until he appeared in the parade on this Thanksgiving Day!
 But due to the fact that balloons were traveling at such a low place, coupled with folks in front of me standing on stools while wearing hats, I was disappointed to not get a good photo-op of him; but I did capture some of him, as seen in the image below.